UPPMAX/linux-command-line-201/docs/sessions/scripting/README.md

 ??? note "For teachers"

-    What is the difference between AWK and bash?
+    What is the difference between AWK and Bash?

     ??? tip "Answer"

         They are different programming languages.

-    What can bash not do?
+    What can Bash not do?

     ??? tip "Answer"

-        bash, like any Turning complete language,
+        Bash, like any Turning complete language,
         can solve any computational problem,
         but cannot do this: